-As a family doc, I care for people every day who suffer from the effects of poor air from inversions, forest fires, ozone, and emissions.
+As a family doc, I care for people every day who suffer from inversions, forest fires, ozone, and emissions.
 Seeing others being tied to oxygen tubing in their home motivates me to push for change.
 I support Tier 3 fuels, greater vehicle and factory efficiency, better forestry management, and early detection systems to spot fires.

-We all need to do our share: I have solar panels, a high-efficiency water heater, and I drive an electric car.
+We all need to do our share: our home has solar panels, a high-efficiency water heater, and we use the reusable energy to power an electric car.

 Everyone deserves a doctor who cares for them and their family.
 I care for people who suffer with depression, obesity, and chronic pain every day.
 Suicide breaks my heart.
 Opioids and marijuana pose difficult problems, and we need to assist doctors to “do no harm” by placing safeguards to “do it right” and protect the health and welfare of our citizens.
 I know these issues first hand, and see them played out every day.
 When the market is allowed to work, patients and providers focus on transparency and quality.